quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ~~~
 {: #fig-example-new-path title="Example of new path establishment"}

-In Figure {{fig-example-new-path}}, the endpoints first exchange new availabe Connection IDs
+In Figure {{fig-example-new-path}}, the endpoints first exchange new available Connection IDs
 with the NEW_CONNECTION_ID frame.
-In this exampe the client provides one Connection ID (C1 with sequence number 1),
+In this example the client provides one Connection ID (C1 with sequence number 1),
 and server provides two Connection IDs (S1 with sequence number 1, and S2 with sequence number 2).

 Before the client opens a new path by sending an packet on that path with a PATH_CHALLENGE frame,
-it has to check. whether there is an unused Connection IDs availabe for each side.
+it has to check. whether there is an unused Connection IDs available for each side.
 In this example the client chooses the Connection ID S2 as the Destination Connection ID in the new path.

 If the client has used all the allocated CID, it is supposed to retire those that are
 not used anymore, and the server is supposed to provide replacements, as specified in {{QUIC-TRANSPORT}}.
-Usually it is desired to proviide one more connection ID as currently in used, to allow for new paths
+Usually it is desired to provide one more connection ID as currently in used, to allow for new paths
 or migration.